Pursuit to Haritan: 4th and 5th Cavalry Divisions' pursuit

 The country north from Damascus, with its grand mountains and fertile valley and slopes, was described as being more beautiful than that to the south of the city.
 The Nahr el Litani or Leontes river flowing south between the parallel ranges of the Lebanon and the Anti-Lebanon enters the sea between Tyre and Sidon.
 Along the valley cattle, sheep and goats grazed and barley and wheat were grown with oats in the north.
 The only breaks in the north-south Lebanon and Anti-Lebanon mountain ranges occur from Damascus to Beirut and from Homs to Tripoli.

 On 5 October the advance north was resumed although supply would be difficult.
 Allenby anticipated capturing the ports of Beirut and Tripoli, which would improve supplying rations to Desert Mounted Corps.
 "Nevertheless his decision [to continue the pursuit] was born of rare ambition and resolution."
 It would be a "bold move" as the British Empire troops would be well beyond range of support from the rest of the EEF.

 Allenby briefed Chauvel on his Aleppo campaign plans at Chauvel's new headquarters in a former Yilderim Army Group building in the south–western suburbs during his day-trip to Damascus on 3 October.
-The Australian Mounted Division commanded by H. W. Hodgson was to garrison Damascus, while the 5th Cavalry Division commanded by Major General H.J.M.
-MacAndrew and the 4th Cavalry Division commanded by Major General G. de S. Barrow advanced to Rayak 30 mi northwest of Damascus, to establish a new forward line to stretch east to Beirut.
+The Australian Mounted Division commanded by H. W. Hodgson was to garrison Damascus, while the 5th Cavalry Division commanded by Major General Henry Macandrew and the 4th Cavalry Division commanded by Major General G. de S. Barrow advanced to Rayak 30 mi northwest of Damascus, to establish a new forward line to stretch east to Beirut.

 The 4th and 5th Cavalry Divisions left Damascus together on 5 October without wheeled transport and guns which rejoined at Khan Maysalun 15–18 mi from Damascus and 3500 ft above sea-level after passing through the city.
 The Sherwood Rangers regiment which had been on the lines of communication at Kuneitra rejoined the 14th Cavalry Brigade, 5th Cavalry Division.
 The 12th Light Armoured Motor Battery and the 7th Light Car Patrol also joined the divisions.

 From Khan Meizelun the 4th Cavalry Division moved to Zebdani on the railway between Damascus and Rayak while the 5th Cavalry Division moved towards Rayak by the main road through Shtora.
 On the march towards Shtora, "A violent storm, lasting several hours, burst as soon as bivouac was reached and lasted the greater part of the night.
 This did not improve matters as regards the malaria outbreak, which was by then almost at its height."